ALM reports – a short review

-A quick review of a number of Asset Liability Management (ALM) tools used by the banking and financial services industry in the world.
+A quick review of a number of Asset Liability Management (ALM) reports used by the banking and financial services industry in the world.
 The tools covered in this note include

 Rate Sensitive Gap,

 Market Value of Equity (MVE) Analysis

 We look at Rate Sensitive Gap in a more detailed, process and calculation oriented fashion while the other three approaches are covered only at a higher level.

 ALM reports – Rate Sensitive Gap

 Rate sensitivity measures the responsiveness of the asset and liability portfolio to changes in interest rates.
 Rate sensitive assets and liabilities thus are instruments whose values are impacted by changes in market interest rates.
 These may include both on balance sheet as well as off balance sheet items.
 Rate sensitive gap is the difference between the book values of rate sensitive assets and liabilities and is calculated for various maturity buckets as well as cumulatively across buckets.